Does Applied Digital (APLD) Pay a Dividend? (2026)

 Does Applied Digital (APLD) pay a dividend?

-Applied Digital (APLD) currently returns little or nothing as a dividend.
+No. There is no dividend on APLD in our data and the yield is 0%.
 Applied Digital is still reporting net losses while it builds capacity, so traditional earnings multiples do not apply cleanly and much of the story sits in the contracted backlog rather than current profit.
 Figures are approximate and tied to the asOf date; revenue, losses, debt, and market cap move with each financing, lease, and earnings update.
 Investors generally weigh the long-dated lease backlog against the heavy ongoing capex and financing needed to deliver it.

 The bottom line on the APLD dividend